kaltura/playkit-js-share/README.md

 #### Configuration attributes:
 #### shareUrl

-* The shareUrl to use if we want to force such and not using the default share url (using this option will override the definition you have given in `shareOptions`)
+* The shareUrl to use if we want to a custom url instead of using the default share url (using this option will override the definition you have given in `shareOptions`)

 #### embedUrl